HauschildLab/MGPATH/README.md

         --output_dir 'eval_results'
 ```

+## Acknowledgement

+The authors gratefully acknowledge the computing time granted by the KISSKI project.
+The calculations for this research were conducted with computing resources under the project **kisski-umg-fairpact-2**.

+The authors gratefully acknowledge the computing time granted by the Resource Allocation Board and provided on the supercomputer Emmy/Grete at NHR-Nord@Göttingen as part of the NHR infrastructure.
+The calculations for this research were conducted with computing resources under the project **nim00014**.

 ## Usage and License Notices

 The model is not intended for clinical use as a medical device, diagnostic tool, or any technology for disease diagnosis, treatment, or prevention.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Users are responsible for evaluating and validating the model to ensure it meets their needs before any clinical application.